hemant-soni-vst-au4/hospital-api/README.md

-# DocApp API - An API for the Doctor Appointment booking system
+# Hospital API - An API for the Doctor Appointment booking system

 > An API for the Doctor Appointment booking system where patients can book the doctor appointment in advance.
 Also, each doctor can login and create their own schedules.